tldr-pages/tldr/pages/common/gpg-zip.md

 `gpg-zip --decrypt {{path/to/archive.gpg}}`

-- List contents of the encrypted archive.gpg:
+- List the contents of the encrypted archive.gpg:

 `gpg-zip --list-archive {{path/to/archive.gpg}}`